 Teaching Excellence Framework (TEF):

-Regent College Higher Education delivers teaching, learning and outcomes for its students that meet rigorous national quality requirements for UK higher education.
+Regent College London delivers teaching, learning and outcomes for its students that meet rigorous national quality requirements for UK higher education.

-In June 2019, Regent College Higher Education was awarded TEF Bronze status.
+In June 2019, Regent College London was awarded TEF Bronze status.

 The Panel assessing the submission made by the College noted that, “Teaching on my course and academic support are exceptionally high and above the provider’s benchmark.
 Student satisfaction with assessment and feedback is high while continuation rates are above the provider’s benchmark.”

-Regent College is a UKVI Tier 4 Sponsor which means it can sponsor international students who wish to enter the UK for educational reasons.
+Regent College London is a UKVI Tier 4 Sponsor which means it can sponsor international students who wish to enter the UK for educational reasons.
 Our Sponsor License Number is GXN1JH48X.